6 Ways To Boost Your Nutrition Now

 Wanna know a secret?

-While it’s obviously important to eat wayyyyy more nutritious foods then you do junk foods, you can pretty much incorporate anything you love into a healthy diet.
+While it’s essential to eat way more nutritious foods than you do junk foods, you can pretty much incorporate anything you love into a healthy diet.
 How?
 Portion control.

-You can have a diet of strictly unseasoned chicken breast and salads, but if you eat too much, you will still be overweight and unhealthy.
-Your body only needs a certain number of calories to function each day and if your calories in exceed your calories out, you’ll gain weight.
+You can eat strictly unseasoned chicken breast and salads, but if you eat too much, you will still be overweight and unhealthy.
+Your body only needs a certain number of calories to function each day, and if your calories exceed your calories, you’ll gain weight.
 It’s that simple!

-In order to boost your nutrition, try dividing your plate into four sections.
-Fill one with meat or protein, one with a starch like bread or rice, and two with non-starchy veggies.
-This gives you the right amounts of each type of nutrient without thinking about it!
+To boost your nutrition, try dividing your plate into four sections.
+Fill one with meat or protein, one with a starch-like bread or rice, and two with non-starchy veggies.
+This gives you the proper amounts of each type of nutrient without thinking about it!
 (Be Your Healthiest Best)

-Everyone needs a different amount of food, so it’s important to figure out your ideal caloric intake.
-Smaller people need less food in general and those who are active require more food since they are burning more calories off.
+Everyone needs a different amount of food, so figuring out your ideal caloric intake is important.
+Smaller people generally need less food, and active people require more food since they burn calories.
 Women’s Health suggests using these simple equations to figure out your ideal caloric intake:

 Want to learn even more about portion control?
 Check out the helpful video from LivestrongWoman below.